Meghan Markle Requested Wedding Dress Sketch From Surprising Designer That Beyonce Loves

 “As always, expect a notably sexy aesthetic from Inbal Dror, including plunging V-necklines, double front slits, skintight sheaths and glistening corset bodices—among other head-turning touches.”

-SWAN LAKE LIVE from New York Bridal Fashion Week.
-Inbal Dror 2018 new collection . . . #nybfw #2018 #newcollection #inbaldror #inbaldrorofficial #inbaldrorbride #unforgettable #unpredictablecollection #amazing #imagination #love #wedding #weddingdress #bride #bridetobe #weddingday #surprise #inspiration #inlove #together #forever #stunning #gown #fairytale #princess #newyork #bridal #fashionweek

 In addition to sheer fabrics and deep necklines that almost reach the belly button, Dror’s signature touches include mermaid silhouettes, thigh-high slits, and lots of embellishments.
 Kate Middleton’s iconic wedding dress was all about the lace, but Meghan Markle’s gown might have a bit of sparkle if she chooses Inbal Dror as her designer; many of the label’s dresses feature crystal beading.
-Its Fall 2018 collection also included a lot of lace and whimsical floral accents.
+Its Fall 2018 collection also included a lot of lace and whimsical organic accents.

-SWAN LAKE LIVE from New York Bridal Fashion Week.
-Inbal Dror 2018 new collection . . . #nybfw #2018 #newcollection #inbaldror #inbaldrorofficial #inbaldrorbride #unforgettable #unpredictablecollection #amazing #imagination #love #wedding #weddingdress #bride #bridetobe #weddingday #surprise #inspiration #inlove #together #forever #stunning #gown #fairytale #princess #newyork #bridal #fashionweek
+Inbal Dror Fall 2018: Ultra-sexy dresses that bring the drama: @InbalDror https://t.co/XZ5C5ZShbz #theknotbfw pic.twitter.com/o7djmeZNZU

 Inbal Dror has worked with Roberto Cavalli, and one of her biggest celebrity fans is Beyonce.
 According to Forward, the singer wore her designs during her 2016 “Formation” tour.
 Beyonce also attended the 58th Grammy Awards wearing a Dror wedding gown.